 Sam Sayed, VP, Private Banking

-As more Americans resume their travel plans this summer, it is important to remember that advanced planning can help alleviate travel-related stress.
+As more Americans resume their travel plans, it is important to remember that advanced planning can help alleviate travel-related stress.

 Consider these 10 travel tips before you depart on your next trip.

 Before you hit the road for vacation, be sure to prepare your finances to help save you time and potential hassle.

 - Inform your bank of your travel plans to avoid account holds or transaction rejections when unusual transactions are presented for processing or posted.

 - Ensure you have a chip-enabled card or contactless card, particularly if your travel plans take you overseas where chip technology is becoming a prerequisite for card acceptance.

 - Use a credit card if possible.
 Since credit cards aren’t tied to your bank accounts and they typically offer additional fraud protection, they may provide more security than a debit card.

 - Create transaction alerts for credit and debit cards.
 If you suspect your information has been compromised, contact your bank and credit card provider as soon as possible.